Card networks no longer require signature verification. What does this mean for your small business?

 In 2015, credit card companies began issuing chip cards to consumers and shifted liability for counterfeit fraud occurring at the point of sale to merchants who hadn't yet updated their processing hardware to include EMV-compliant card readers.
 This laid the groundwork to shift away from signatures, since chip cards and digital wallets have advanced antifraud technologies to authenticate transactions – such as tokenization and biometrics – that make credit card signature requirements obsolete.

-Last year, the major credit card companies – American Express, Discover, Mastercard and Visa – finally stopped requiring EMV-compliant merchants to collect signatures for credit and debit card purchases.
+In 2018, the major credit card companies – American Express, Discover, Mastercard and Visa – finally stopped requiring EMV-compliant merchants to collect signatures for credit and debit card purchases.
 Large retailers, such as Walmart and Target applauded the decision, noting that removing this step helps them speed up the checkout process and eliminates the requirement to save receipts, and the cost of storing them safely.

 The credit card networks note that the move to signature-free transactions is optional, so if you still prefer to collect signatures for credit card purchases for your business, you may continue to do so.
 Here's how no-signature credit card transactions work for each of the big four card networks: